AtelierSnek/snek-tech-blog/content/posts/server-build.md

 the ZFS instance properly.

 #### The Goal
-The goal is to have a scaleable template that can be expanded in sets without breaking the bank each time, while maintaining favourable failure characteristics.
+The goal is to have a scaleable template that can be expanded without breaking the bank each time, while maintaining favourable failure characteristics.
 We'll budget out 3000 AUD for each expansion.

 **(Doll)** That sounds like a lot, Miss...